Lakshya1997kp/Java-learning-by-doing/Bank-problem(smaller/README.md

-💰 Simple Java Mini Project – Bank Account Simulation
+💳 Java Bank Account Simulation Mini-Project
-A simple Java mini project to simulate a bank account.
-Demonstrates core object-oriented programming concepts including:

-Constructors for object initialization

-The this keyword to reference the current object

-Static variables for shared data like the bank name

-Encapsulation using private fields and public methods

-Basic business logic like deposit, withdrawal, and balance checks

-🧾 Overview
-The project contains two classes:

-BankAccount – handles all account-related logic and data

-Client – tests the functionality by creating an account, performing transactions, and displaying information
+This mini-project showcases core Object-Oriented Programming (OOP) concepts in Java through a simple bank account simulation.
+It demonstrates how real-world banking operations like deposits and withdrawals can be modeled using Java classes and business logic.

+🔍 Concepts Covered
+✅ Constructors for object creation and initialization ✅ this keyword to reference the current instance and avoid naming conflicts ✅ Static variables & methods to maintain shared class-level data (e.g., bank name) ✅ Encapsulation by restricting direct access to class fields ✅ Basic business logic for deposits, withdrawals, and balance management ✅ Output formatting & feedback through simple print statements